muhammadshaban89/RHCE-Servers/DNS/How_To_Configure.md

 - **Caching DNS server** for a local network.
 - **Authoritative DNS server** for one or more zones.
 - **Secondary server** for redundancy.

-We’ll walk through a **simple authoritative + caching** setup for a private zone (e.g., `example.local`) on RHEL 9, with both forward and reverse lookup.
+Lets walk  through a **simple authoritative + caching** setup for a private zone (e.g., `example.local`) on RHEL 9, with both forward and reverse lookup.

 ---